verus-lang/verus/source/docs/guide/src/ide_support.md

 ### Current limitations

-(We are still improving this IDE support.)
+1. This is currently only tested on macOS.
-Currently, it does not provide Verus syntax errors.
+2. This currently does not provide Verus syntax errors on the fly.
 We are currently extending rust-analyzer's grammar for Verus' syntax.